atanvardo/Phylo-Tutorial/02-Data files/02-Data files.md

 This is the most commonly used file format due to its flexibility and standardization.
 In this case, the text file starts with the line “#NEXUS”, followed by a series of blocks.

-Each NEXUS block starts with the word begin followed by the name of the block, and ends with the word end.
+Each NEXUS block starts with the word `begin` followed by the name of the block, and ends with the word `end`.
 Each line ends with a semicolon (`;`).
 The definition of the blocks and all the possible commands are detailed in the original paper[^1], although some phylogenetic programs admit and can interpret their own blocks.

 The most basic block is the `data` block, designed to include the data matrix.
 It includes a series of lines that define the characteristics of the matrix (size, type of data, special symbols, etc), followed by a line that only includes the word matrix, and finally the matrix.
 The names of the sequences are separated from the data by a tabulator[^2]: